sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

 #### 1.2.4 POLL and ONCE subscriptions

-Infrastructure should support SAMPLE subscription for all YANG paths.
+Infrastructure should support POLL and ONCE subscriptions for all YANG paths.

 #### 1.2.5 Support Wildcard Keys